 Legumes in no way should be scary and don’t let fear of the unknown prevent you from experimenting with these nutrient packed pulses.
 If you have a basic legume recipe and you haven’t pre-soaked your beans then don’t worry, canned beans can work as well.
 Just make sure you drain out the liquid and rinse them well.
 Smaller legumes such as lentils and split peas do not need to be soaked and most can be cooked in as little as 30 minutes.
 You can try this recipe with a mixture of red lentils, green lentils, barley and split peas and omit the larger kidney beans and black beans for a quick soup with no pre-soaking required.

 This is a simple winter mixed bean soup that uses dried legumes and pulses for a hearty mix of low glycemic index carbohydrates and plant-based protein.
 Option to use homemade stock or miso as the base.

-- 1 cup bean mix* (lentils, green and yellow split peas and barley, large legumes)
+- 1 cup bean mix* (lentils, green and yellow split peas and barley, and larger legumes if desired)

 - 1 tbsp. extra virgin olive oil

 - 1 bay leaf